Practical Survivor Survival Training

 Once the spark lands on the Char cloth we see a red ring that begins to expand.
 If we blow on the cloth, the ring will get larger and the temperature increases.

 We place the charred cloth on the tinder nest.
 Wrapping the tinder around the cloth as we continue to blow on it.
 The tinder will dry and ignition temperature is achieved.
 We used dry grass and dandelion clock for the nest.
-We shredded the grass so the strands are thin.
+The tinder can be shredded between the palm of our hands or hammered with a stick to increase the surface area of the tinder.
+The thinner strands are more likely to ignite.

 Please see related articles: